google-site-verification=GRlg2Z09jcjDt_dA5-GznwgVZpBXd8eTWxuTKhWXJW4

 • The torch is passed without debate

-When the match ended, fans rose for a standing ovation that felt endless.
-Gunther stepped back and allowed Cena the spotlight — a rare, respectful pause between generations.
+From the first note of his entrance, the Washington, D.C. crowd erupted—less a pop, more a farewell anthem.
+When the bell rang, the arena rose for a standing ovation that felt endless.
+Gunther stepped back and gave Cena the ring—a quiet, respectful pause between generations.

 1) The Last Long-Term “Face of the Company”